Nursing Major (BSN)

 - Demonstrate skills and critical thinking consistent with the role of the generalist nurse while providing safe, holistic, and competent care.

 - Students will demonstrate readiness to practice as a generalist professional nurse at the baccalaureate level as evidenced by successful completion of the NCLEX-RN exam.

 - Students will be able to perform a comprehensive health assessment in order to identify actual and potential health risks

-- Students will be able to analyze evidence presented in research literature in order to identify best nursing care practices.
+- Students will be able to analyze the evidence presented in research literature in order to identify the best nursing care practices.

 - Students will develop a foundational philosophy of Christian principles for personal and professional growth that will serve to enhance both the student and society.

 A laptop computer with Microsoft Office 365, wireless, and webcam capability is required.
 Microsoft Office 365 is available to all King students to load on the PC or Mac and is accessible at Office.com using their King University credentials.

 - American Association of Colleges of Nursing and Commission on Collegiate Nursing Education (AACN.CCNE)

 - Tennessee Board of Nursing

 - National Council State Boards of Nursing